JamesSuter/House_price_analysis/README.md

 This project has created some nice interactive folium maps - none of which are displayed in GitHub.
 Therefore, I've included static images (and a PDF version).

-This is an image of the geospatial distribution of added-value of properties in St Albans (specifically the AL1 district), showing high added-value properties in the north of the city, and lower added-value properties in the south-east.
-We can also see properties near main roads, or railway lines, have lower added-value than those nearby.
+This is an image of the geospatial distribution of added-value of properties in St Albans (specifically the AL1 district) by postcode.
+Higher added-value postcodes are shaded red, followed by yellow, then green, and the lowest added-value postcodes are shaded blue.

+This map shows that the high added-value properties are in the north of the city, and lower added-value properties in the south-west and south-east.
+We can also that see properties near main roads, or railway lines, have lower added-value than those nearby.

 ![](./St_Albans_postcodes.png)